bilowik/sss-rs/README.md

 assert_eq!(secret, secret_recon);
 ```

-# Future plans:
+# TODO:
+	- Add a wrapper object around the original functions to make a cleaner API
+	- Add an alternative implementation that uses u128 vs Fraction and compare performance
+	- Check to see whether Fraction is even necessary vs just using BigInt/BigUint
- - Refactor the code to use objects instead of just functions for a cleaner API.
+		- If it is not, refactor the code to use BigInt/BigUint, then compare performance